Slip blocks main highway between Wellington and Kāpiti in both directions - NZ Herald

-The main highway between Wellington and the Kāpiti Coast is blocked in both directions.
+Multiple slips have blocked the main highway between Wellington and the Kāpiti Coast in both directions.

-A slip came down near Pukerua Bay on State Highway 59 at around 1.25pm.
+A slip came down near Pukerua Bay on State Highway 59 - formally State Highway 1 - at around 1.25pm.

-The highway was recently changed from State Highway 1 due to Transmission Gully, and is the main road in and out of the capital.
+Nearby resident Benedict Knill had wandered down for a look, and said he could see two slips.

+"They were just clearing the first, had just finished and this one came down," he said.

 Waka Kotahi has advised motorists to avoid the area and delay their journey if possible.